nhsconnect/CareConnect-API-Core/pages/explore/api_medication_medicationstatement.md

  * patient + status

-if an external reference to Medication is used, the server as a minimum SHOULD support the `include` parameter capability for MedicationRequest.medication and MedicationStatement.medication searches.
+If an external reference to Medication is used, the server as a minimum SHOULD support the `include` parameter capability for MedicationRequest.medication and MedicationStatement.medication searches.